-Exhibit 10: Aside From 2000, US Stocks Have Largely Moved Higher Once Fed Stopped Raising Rates price normalized to 0 at end of Fed tightening cycle
+Exhibit 10: Aside From 2000, US Stocks Have Largely Moved Higher Once Fed Stopped Raising Rates

-S&P 500 Normalized Price Following End of Tightening Cycles
+S&P 500 Price Performance Leading Up to and Following End of Fed

 Implications of a Potential Recession

 - Given the degree and duration of the yield curve inversion, it is almost inevitable the US will enter a recession at some point during 2023.
 This is obviously spooking investors given the overall levels of bearish sentiment, particularly since the last three recessions were quite severe by historical standards and sent stocks tumbling as a result. - However, we think any potential recession this time around will be much tamer.
 Remember, the Fed has embarked on one of its most aggressive rate hiking campaigns ever, yet employment remains historically strong, while consumer balance sheets have remained intact.
 Unless those trends change significantly, we cannot envision anything other than a "technical" recession occurring during 2023. - Nonetheless, investor worries regarding recession years and market implications may be a bit overstated.
 For instance, the S&P 500 has averaged a 5.8% gain during years coinciding with a recession while EPS averaged only a -2.7% decline (Exhibits 11-12). - ✓ For context, calendar years prior to recession years have typically exhibited aboveaverage strength in both performance and earnings growth.
 Obviously, this has not been the case during 2022, so as we have stated quite frequently lately, the market has probably already discounted much of the recession risk, particularly should it wind up being mild as we expect.